loftwah/loftwahs-cheatsheet/README.md

 ### Dockerfile

-- Dockerizing a simple NodeJs app
+- Dockerizing a simple NodeJS app

 ```dockerfile
 FROM node:latest